mpgn/swindle/README.md

 ***

 /!\ Using this application, requires creating your own application on [Google console](https://cloud.google.com/console#/project)
   , You also need to generate your client id, client secret, and to register your redirect uri. - [more informations](https://developers.google.com/console/help/new/) more informations.
-Place this information in the file `api.php`
+Place this information in the file `inc.config.php`

       $client->setClientId('client_id');
       $client->setClientSecret('client_secret');
       $client->setRedirectUri('redirect_uri');